Range Rover Sport PHEV (2018-2022) interior, dashboard & comfort

 Equipment, options and accessories

-If you must, though, HSE Dynamic trim gives you 21-inch alloy wheels and a series of enhanced driving aids.
-And if you go for the range-topping Autobiography, the front seats are cooled as well as heated and the climate control becomes a three-zone system, while adaptive cruise control and an upgraded Meridian stereo system are also fitted.
+If you must, HSE Dynamic trim gives you 21-inch alloy wheels and a series of enhanced driving aids.
+And if you go for the range-topping Autobiography, the front seats are cooled as well as heated and the climate control becomes a three-zone system.
+Autobiography Dynamic sits at the top of the range and adds matrix LED headlights, a sliding panoramic roof, 22-way adjustable seats, a 360-degree parking camera and a full suite of driver aids.

 Infotainment, apps & sat nav